- News / Events

 DEA does not permit pharmacies to transfer “on-hold” CDS prescriptions that have been received by any other means of communication, including facsimile, verbal, or written.
 These requirements do not apply to the transfer of refills of CDS prescriptions.
 Refills may be transferred as per OAC 535:15-3-12 and 535:15-3-12.1.

 The technician will not have to retake the initial exam, if that was taken, and the technician does not need to reapply for the permit.
 There must be documentation of pharmacy technician training at each facility where the technician is working.
 The technician must receive updated training yearly and this must be documented.
+The Technician permit is site specific and the PIC of the specific pharmacy must sign the permit that is required to be posted at all times.
 [OAC 535:15-13-13(d),(e)]

 Yes.
 If the pharmacy and the prescriber have the appropriately credentialed software then you are able to accept any prescription through that system.
 However, you cannot transfer a CII prescription to another pharmacy if you are unable to fill it.
 The doctor will need to re-transmit it to the new pharmacy.
 [OAC 475:30-1-4(h)]

 Upon loss or theft of a controlled dangerous substance a pharmacy must fill out a DEA form 106: http://www.deadiversion.usdoj.gov/21cfr_reports/theft/index.html.

 Copies of the completed form may be sent to:

 Keep a copy of the completed Form 106 in your files.
 If a crime was committed, a police report may be filed as well.
 Other questions may be directed to the OKC DEA at 405-475-7500 or to OBN at 800-522-8031.
 Theft or any violation of the Oklahoma Controlled Substance Act by a pharmacist, technician, intern or other registrant must be reported to the Oklahoma State Board of Pharmacy.